Don Granato

-Donald Granato (born August 11, 1967) is an American professional ice hockey coach and former player who most recently served as the head coach of the Buffalo Sabres of the National Hockey League (NHL).
+Donald Granato (born August 11, 1967) is an American professional ice hockey coach and former player who currently serves as an assistant coach for the Columbus Blue Jackets of the National Hockey League (NHL).

 Playing career

 After two years playing with the then named Madison Capitals of the United States Hockey League (USHL), Granato was recruited to play for the University of Wisconsin and played there for four years, winning a national title in the 1989–90 season.
 During his last year with the team in 1990–91, he served as team's captain.
 After college he played for two years with the Columbus Chill of the ECHL before retiring as player in order to move into coaching.